lee-lindley/plsql_utilities/README.md

 ## install.sql

 Runs each of these scripts in correct order and with compile options.
+At the top is the line:

+    ALTER SESSION SET PLSQL_CCFLAGS='use_app_log:TRUE,use_app_parameter:TRUE,use_mime_type:TRUE';

+If you do not want to install the package *mime_type* as part of *html_email_udt*, set that parameter to FALSE.

+If you do not want to install *app_parameter*, both set that value to FALSE and also comment out the call to '@app_parameter.sql'.

+If you do not want to install *app_log*, both set that value to FALSE and also comment out the call to '@app_log.sql'.

+If you are not useing any of those three, you can simply run the individual script without setting *PLSQL_CCFLAGS*.
+The default value of the compile directives is FALSE.

 ## app_lob